Python Turtle - Lesson 4

 Creating functions

-1. Take all the move pen code and consolidate that in one spot.
+1. Take all the move pen code and put it together in one place.

-• Below I have copied the first move pen action (lines 17 to 20 in the previous code)
+• Below, the first set of move pen code (lines 17 to 20 in the old code) has been copied

-• I have pasted them up to the top (lines 4 to 7)
+• It has been moved to the top (lines 4 to 7)

-• I then turned them into a function
+• Then it has been turned into a function

-Adjust your code so that it looks the same as below:
+Change your code so it matches the example below:

 1import turtle